itshelenxu/itshelenxu.github.io/_pages/about.md

 ## Information for prospective students

-**My group has multiple PhD positions available for Fall 2024.
+**I am looking for motivated PhD students starting in Fall 2024!
 If you are interested in parallel and high performance computing, please <a href = "mailto: hjxu@lbl.gov">reach out</a> and apply to the School of CSE at GT.**

 ## Research interests